ahmedwadod/WadodOS-x86/README.md

     - Kernel: The OS itself
     - Drivers: All the basic drivers for the OS
     - CPU: All files needed to deal with the CPU stuff (IDT, ISR)
+    - fs: The file systems the OS can deal with
     - libc: My C librarys (stdio, stdlib, etc...)

 ## Roadmap
-The work on this project isn't done and here is the roadmao and milestones:
+The work on this project isn't done and here is the roadmap and milestones:

 [ ✓ ] Switch to Protected Mode and load kernel from disk